-Value of exported attribute

-True False Not specified

-Intent Filter defined Public (Do not Use) (Do not Use)

-Intent Filter Not Public, Partner, Private (Do not Use)
+Value of exported attribute true false Not specified Intent Filter defined Public (Do not Use) (Do not Use) Intent Filter Not Defined Public, Partner, In-house Private (Do not Use)

-Defined In-house

-If the exported attribute is not unspecified in a Service, the question of whether or not the Service is public is determined by whether or not intent filters are defined;9 however, in this guidebook it is forbidden to set a Service's exported attribute to unspecified.
+If the exported attribute is not unspecified in a Service, the question of whether or not the Service is public is determined by whether or not intent filters are defined;13 however, in this guidebook it is forbidden to set a Service's exported attribute to unspecified.
 In general, as mentioned previously, it is best to avoid implementations that rely on the default behavior of any given API; moreover, in cases where explicit methods exist for configuring important security-related settings such as the exported attribute, it is always a good idea to make use of those methods.